crizmo/japanese-easy/README.md

 ---

+## Japanese Easy Website
+For more information, visit the [Japanese Easy](https://japanese-easy.vercel.app/) website.

+---

 ## Contributing

 Contributions are welcome!
 If you have suggestions or find bugs, feel free to open an issue or submit a pull request on [GitHub](https://github.com/crizmo/japanese-easy).